-STAFF BLOG AG RIGHT Stay safe in difficult harvest
+STAFF BLOG AG RIGHT Safety is job one in agriculture

 STAFF BLOG STORM TRACKER Tornado Raises Questions of Safety

 The video of two oil workers unsure of what to do as the Watford City tornado approached them at very close range has initiated a lot of conversation around the country as to what to do when a tornado...
 Posted on 6/4/14 at 1:00 AM

 PRAIRIE FARE Mayo Not the Common Culprit in Foodborne Illness

 Poor mayonnaise.
 It's been falsely applauded for some things and falsely accused of others.
 Let's set the record straight.